GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 - For an Implementation example, please check this document [Distributed Inferencing on vLLM](/use-cases/inferencing/serving/vllm)

 ## Production Monitoring and Scaling

+The deployment of a machine learning model marks the beginning of a new phase: monitoring and maintenance.

+Production monitoring serves as a diagnostic tool, enabling us to track performance metrics, identify potential issues, and ensure the model remains accurate and reliable in a live environment.

 - **Production Metrics:** Prometheus exposed metrics help provide crucial metrics to help provide inference engine details for observation and decision making.
   - Prometheus exposed metrics can automatically be captured once configured utilizing [Google Cloud Managed Service for Prometheus.](https://cloud.google.com/stackdriver/docs/managed-prometheus)